pankleks/pm2-health/README.md

 ### Probes monitoring

-`pm2-health` can monitor any Pmx probe defined in apps you run with pm2.
+`pm2-health` can monitor any PMX probe defined in apps you run with pm2.
 In `Probes.js` file you can define which probes should be monitored, and what triggers an alert.

 ```js